 Co-occurring depression and alcohol use disorders can make treatment more complicated.
 The most effective form of treatment for these conditions is a dual diagnosis program that addresses both disorders.

 If you or a loved one is struggling with both an alcohol use disorder and depression, a specialized treatment program will likely be recommended.
 Depending on the severity of the conditions, an inpatient program may be suggested as the most effective course of treatment.

-A dual diagnosis inpatient program will integrate treatments for both depression and alcohol addiction.
+A co-occurring disorders treatment program will integrate treatments for both depression and alcohol addiction.
 These treatments may include antidepressant medication, cognitive behavioral therapy (CBT), and motivational interviewing.
 The goal of a dual diagnosis program is to address both conditions simultaneously rather than just one or the other.